Full question:

 Answer:

-The purpose of HUD housing is to assist a tenant with the cost of renting a home.
-The amount of rental assistance that HUD will provide is based on the tenant's ability to pay.
-HUD has procedures that determine what the contract rent will be on a particular properity.
-Contract Rent is the total rent HUD authorizes an owner to collect from all sources for a unit occupied by a family receiving assistance.
+The purpose of HUD housing is to help tenants with rent costs.
+HUD determines the rental assistance based on the tenant's ability to pay.
+Contract Rent is the total amount HUD allows an owner to collect for a unit occupied by a family receiving assistance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.